 It may not come as much of a surprise to discover that Britain's favourite dog breed is a Labrador, a breed that is often defined by their highly adaptable and versatile nature, as well as their intelligence, discipline, and obedience.
 This is perhaps most apparent in the varied roles they take on, from helping the police with crime detection to assisting the visually impaired as guide dogs.

 According to market data experts, Statista, as a nation we welcomed 35,347 Labradors into our homes in 2019, more than any other dog breed.

 Picking the right dog for your family involves considering a few different factors; looks are one thing, but temperament is another important element to consider.
 How much space you have, whether you have children, and how much exercise a dog needs are just a few elements that you may want to think about before making a decision to help you find a perfect pairing.

 Below are some common traits among well-known breeds that may help you to choose:

-It appears the South West of England are the biggest fans of felines, with 22% of the population owning a cat.
-The North East, London and Scotland have the smallest density of cats for the population, with only 14% having a feline companion.
+It appears the South West of England are the biggest fans of felines, with 21% of the population owning a cat.
+Northern Ireland has the smallest density of cats for the population, with only 12% of households having a feline companion.